In rejecting the jobs report, Trump follows his own playbook of discrediting unfavorable data

 The Republican president's strategy carries significant risks for his own administration and a broader economy that depends on politics-free data.
 His denouncements threaten to lower trust in government and erode public accountability, and any manipulation of federal data could result in policy choices made on faulty numbers, causing larger problems for both the president and the country.

 The White House disputes any claims that Trump wants to hide numbers that undermine his preferred narratives.
 It emphasized that Goldman Sachs found that the two-month revisions on the jobs report were the largest since 1968, outside of a recession, and that should be a source of concern regarding the integrity of the data.
-Trump's aides say their fundamental focus is ensuring that any data gives an accurate view of reality.
+Trump's aides say their fundamental focus is ensuring the data accurately describes reality.

 Not the first time Trump has sought to play with numbers